faciledictu/frontend-dev-memo/docs/browser/html.md

 `<html>` tag, which encloses the entire document.
 Inside the`<html>`tag, there are two main sections: the `<head>` and the `<body>`.

-<!DOCTYPE html>: Declares the document type and version.
-<html>: Root element of the HTML document.
+- `<!DOCTYPE html>` Declares the document type and version. -`<html>`: Root element of the HTML document.
-<head>: Contains meta-information about the document, such as the title, character set, styles, and links to external resources.
+- `<head>` Contains meta-information about the document, such as the title, character set, styles, and links to external resources.
-<body>: Contains the content of the HTML document, including text, images, links, tables, forms, etc.
-Here’s an example of a basic HTML document structure:
+- `<body>` Contains the content of the HTML document, including text, images, links, tables, forms, etc. Here’s an example of a basic HTML document
+  structure:

 ```html
 <!DOCTYPE html>